Mount Scopus Walking Tour (Self Guided), Jerusalem

 - Augusta Victoria Hospital / Church of the Ascension

-1) War Cemetery on Mount Scopus
+1) British War Cemetery (Mount Scopus)

 2) Hebrew University (Mt.
 Scopus Campus)

-3) National Botanical Gardens, Mount Scopus
+3) National Botanical Gardens (Mount Scopus)

 4) Burial Cave of Nicanor